John Adolphus Etzler: Time in the US

 In 1833 in Pittsburgh, Etzler published his best-known work, a prospectus titled The Paradise within the Reach of all Men.
 It outlined detailed, visionary plans to harness the energy of wind, water and sun to benefit mankind.
 This followed the 1829 publication in France of Charles Fourier's Le Nouveau Monde, which had offered a vision of cooperative society.
 It inspired a number of communities.

 Etzel believed that contemporary technology was sufficient, if only slightly developed and astutely applied, to bring about an earthly paradise of effortless plenty within a matter of a few years.
 He occasionally was able to gain sufficient financial backing and supporters to make a go at turning some of his inventions into reality.
 He developed blueprints for what he described as a Naval Automaton, to be powered by ocean waves.
 Another plan was to create a floating island to be powered by windmills after fertile soil had been built up.

 Etzel hoped for a revolution in agriculture, to be based on his most ambitious work, known as the "Satellite".
 It was a general-purpose cultivation tool to be propelled using ropes that would transmit power from a stationary source powered by wind.
 Theoretically it could be applied to "plow, cut down trees, level a field, dig ditches and canals, and for many other uses."
 Designed as the size of a modern cargo container, the device proved impractical and could not be produced.
 (In the 21st century, standard intermodal containers are 8ft (2.43m) wide, 8.5ft (2.59m) high and come in two lengths; 20ft (6.06m) and 40ft (12.2m).)

 Move to the tropics

 In the early 1840s, Etzler and several dozen of his more committed followers planned to move to South America.
 They intended to set up colonies in Venezuela and Trinidad that would be based on his labor-saving inventions.
-But the plans were insufficient and poorly implemented.
-The European Americans died of tropical diseases and starvation.
+In 1845, over 250 people sailed to Venezuela; however the plans were insufficient and poorly implemented.
+Several European Americans died of tropical diseases and starvation.
 The colonies failed, and there were bitter recriminations.
 Etzler survived but his spirit was crushed, and he disappeared from the records.
-But his vision of a world freed from labor through automated devices has had great persistence.